 - Cholesterol, from animal foods, but also manufactured in the body

-- Vitamin A from animal sources (most people are low in vitamin A)
+- Vitamin A from animal sources

 - Adequate thyroid hormone (T3), that you get from having a health liver function and a healthy metabolism (a healthy metabolism is instrumental and controls the rate at which your body MAKES hormones via T3 -thyroid hormone).